design-automation/mobius-sim-funcs/documentation/poly2d.md

 See `poly2d.OffsetChamfer` and `poly2d.OffsetRound` to use different joints while offsetting.
-Alternatively, try `modify.Offset` for a different offset operation that modifies the original entities.
+Alternatively, try `modify.Offset` for a different offset operation that works in 3D and modifies the original entities.

 For open polylines, the type of ends can be changed with `end\_type`, shown below.